marad/chi-compiler-kotlin/README.md

 You'd probably need to learn the syntax first.
 I'm working on this!

-For now - here is a simple naive Fibonacci function:
+Here is a simple naive Fibonacci function:

 ```
 fn fib(n: int): int {